Qarj/WebImblaze-Framework/MANUAL.md

 # Syntax Highlighting WebImblaze test case files

-## UltraEdit
+## Visual Studio Code

-In the tools folder, the `webimblaze.uew` file is an UltraEdit word file which you can use with UltraEdit to highlight WebImblaze test case files - it makes it much easier to be certain that you are using the right keyword / parameter.
+By far the easiest to install - just search for `WebImblaze` in extensions, install, and you are done.

+The VSCode syntax highlighting is the most complete, accurate, and best looking out of these options.

 ## Notepad++